Argus-Labs/world-engine/.swm/sidecar-component.6rosv.sw.md

 #### Adding a new RPC Endpoint

-If you need to add new functionality to Sidecar, start by updating the proto file in `📄 sidecarproto/v1/sidecar.proto`.
+If you need to add new functionality to Sidecar, start by updating the proto file in `📄 proto/sidecar/v1/sidecar.proto`.
 You will need to write a new RPC endpoint and both a new message request type and message return type.
 NOTE: is it a protobuf best practice to define unique request and return types and to avoid reusing types across different RPC endpoints.

 #### Pushing to Buf

 Once you've added your new rpc and message types, push your code to [https://buf.build/](https://buf.build/).
-To do this, change directory into `📄 sidecarproto` and enter `buf push`.
+To do this, change directory into `📄 proto/sidecar` and enter `buf push`.
 This will trigger a code regeneration on buf.
 You will then need to `go get` the new assets with the associated with the commit hash for both `grpc/go` and `protocolbuffers/go`.

 #### Implementing the RPC Endpoint